open/close all folders

 - In chargesdotcomdotbr web series "Só Levando", there was a season where Michael Jackson Expy "Miguel Jackson" died and wrote a will leaving one million dollars to one child from each nation.
 One of the main characters of that series is a boy named Johan, who, as his name suggests, is a German.
 However, he was adopted by a Brazilian family after his birth parents were killed during a police raid.
 Johan's foster parents entered a game show held to decide which Brazilian child would get the money.
 Johan won.
 However, because his foster parents never went through the proper channels to adopt him, he still was, for all legal intents and purposes, German, disqualifying him.

-- In one story arc on The Rocky And Bullwinkle Show, a will specified that the deceased's "million-dollar note" would go to whoever had a foot bearing a certain name on it—which turned out to be Bullwinkle.
+- In one story arc on Rocky and Bullwinkle, a will specified that the deceased's "million-dollar note" would go to whoever had a foot bearing a certain name on it—which turned out to be Bullwinkle.
 Except that to claim the money, he had to spend the night in the owner's mansion (with the owner's sons making various attempts to get him out of the building).
 Rocky and Bullwinkle succeed, but then it's revealed that Bullwinkle's foot no longer bears the mark, because apparently it was just an imprint from his shower mat.
 So the million-dollar note goes to the sons.
 BUT!
 It turns out to be a promissory note, placing the sons in a $1 million debt, while Bullwinkle gets to go home to the happy status quo (telling Rocky that although that mark on his foot was just a temporary imprint, the mark on his other foot "never comes off").

 - Where on Earth Is Carmen Sandiego?: Carmen's will placed her main henchpeople and the main detectives on a scavenger hunt to decide who's fit to inherit her place as head of VILE.

-- 101 Dalmatians: During a Family reunion, Malevola DeVil announced she'd bequeath her whole estate to the relative who takes Dearly Farm for her.
+- 101 Dalmatians: The Series: During a Family reunion, Malevola DeVil announced she'd bequeath her whole estate to the relative who takes Dearly Farm for her.
 Since nobody won the "game", see Insurrectionist Inheritor to learn who got the inheritance.

 - Diana Dors (1931-1984), English actress and sex symbol, was said to have put away 2 million British pounds in banks across Europe for safekeeping.
 Her son and heir Mark Dawson was then given a code that would lead him to the inheritance.
 Her widower Alan Lake had the key that would solve the code, but ended up killing himself five months after Dors died.
 Unlike the above examples, the money has yet to be found in spite of the heir's best efforts, use of professional cryptographers, and even a TV documentary.